ibm-cloud-architecture/refarch-reefer-ml/docs/index.md

 In this solution we use the agent implementation.

-So you need to copy the generated pickle file to the `eventConsumer/domain` folder.
+So you need to copy the generated pickle file to the `eventConsumer/domain` folder and if you use the webapp too, copy it to `webapp/domain`.

 ### 4- Deploy each service

+See [this detailed note](build-run.md) to deploy each service on openshift.